House of Commons photo

 Mr. Speaker, I should remind my friend that this is the Fisheries Act, not the water act.
 What we are doing with the Fisheries Act is making it a true Fisheries Act by making the habitat provisions apply to fisheries of human interest, commercial, recreational and aboriginal fisheries, so it is a true fisheries population habitat protection bill.

-In terms of agriculture, the budget committee hearing that I was at, Mr. Ron Bonnett, who is the president of the Canadian Federation of Agriculture, not just one producer but who represents most of Canadian farmers, was very much in favour of what we are doing with the Fisheries Act.
+In terms of agriculture, the budget committee hearing that I was at, Mr. Ron Bonnett, who is the president of the Canadian Federation of Agriculture--not just one producer, but a producer who represents most Canadian farmers--was very much in favour of what we are doing with the Fisheries Act.
 Could my hon. friend explain the difference?

 Jobs, Growth and Long-Term Prosperity Act June 12th, 2012